beefyfinance/beefy-docs/faq/how-to-guides/how-to-check-harvesting-compounding-rate.md

 # How to check your vault's reward harvesting and compounding rate

 Beefy Finance's [vaults](../../faq/products/vaults.md), or more specifically the investment strategy tied to the vault, will automatically increase your deposited token amount by compounding arbitrary yield farm reward tokens back into your initially deposited asset.
-This constant cycle of harvesting rewards, and compounding, happens multiple times a day, and in this How-To we will walk you through the steps to check precisely the rate of how often this process occurs.
+This constant cycle of harvesting rewards, and compounding, happens multiple times a day, and in this How-To we walk you through steps to check precisely how often this process occurs.

 ## Walkthrough

-### Binance Smart Chain example
+### The Binance Smart Chain example

-No matter which chain you choose, you can easily use Beefy Finance's [Deployed Contract Registry](../../developers/deployed-contract-registry.md).
+No matter which chain you choose, you can easily use Beefy Finance's <A HREF="../../developers/deployed-contract-registry.md" TARGET="_blank">Deployed Contract Registry</A>.
 As an example, we will pick the CAKE-BNB LP vault on the Binance Smart Chain to demonstrate the process:

 ![Screenshot taken 5 May 2021](../../.gitbook/assets/cake-bnb-lp-2-5-2021.png)